hakeem-amsagguine/linux/Documentation/firmware-guide/acpi/acpi-lid.rst

 changed to "opened".
 Thus the "opened" notification is not guaranteed.
 But it is guaranteed that the AML tables always notify "closed" when the lid state is changed to "closed".
-The "closed" notification is normally used to trigger some system power saving operations on Windows.
+The "closed" notification is normally used to trigger some system power saving operations on linux.
 Since it is fully tested, it is reliable from all AML tables.

 Exceptions for the userspace users of the ACPI lid device driver